john-baxter/Bites-game/backlog.md

 Liaise with Peter about the front-end

 ### Current
-Start working on wine being included\
-Check references to tokens for trail wrt anthill food. need to change this to somehow avoid wine being included.
+Add second wine rule
+- this will be "Oenophile", each wine is 1pt per wine

 ### Next
-Create a selection (possibly all) of the wine rules\
-Develop the option-picking function to allow for choosing wine rules too
+Develop the option-picking function to allow for choosing wine rules too Create a selection (possibly all) of the wine rules\

 ### Future
 Chocolate\